lab-v2/pyreason/docs/source/tutorials/infer_edges.rst

 This will should connect exactly one new relationship between A and Y. The Rule states that if there is a connection from Y to B, and B is Amsterdam Airport Schiphol, and A is Vnukovo International Airport, then infer that there is a connection from A to Y."

-Therefore the output of the graph after running 1 timestep should be a new connection [1,1] between Vnukovo_International_Airport (A) and Riga_International_Airport(B).
+Therefore the output of the graph after running 1 timestep should be a new connection [1,1] between Vnukovo_International_Airport (A) and Riga_International_Airport(Y).

 Run the program with assertions for testing purposes: